rpigu-i/talks-workshops-papers/README.md

 *Course material:* https://github.com/tweag/bsidesslc-2025-shift-left-workshop

 ## BSides Connecticut 2024: DevSecOps and Securing your SDLC
-Supported Bill Reyor in the Lab.
+I supported Bill Reyor in the Lab.

 A variation on the workshops presented at BSides Las Vegas in 2024.